openshift/origin/docs/deployments.md

     `Failed` based on the pod’s exit code:
     1. Exit code 0 maps to Complete
     2. Exit code != 0 maps to Failed

-    3. Deployer Image Specification
+#### Deployer Image Specification

+The deployer image receives the following inputs:

+1. The namespace of the deployment to process
+2. The name of the deployment to process

+The exit code of the deployer image entrypoint represents the success or failure of the deployment process as follows:

+1.  `0`: The deployment completed successfully
+2. All other exit codes represent a failure - this will likely change to have reserved exit codes for specific types of failures

-In addition, deployer images are provided a mechanism for authorizing calls to the master to perform manual orchestration.
+Additional, deployer images are provided a mechanism for authorizing calls to the master.

 #### Example: Destroy and Recreate Strategy